Nata Lee Stuns In Plunging Top & Skintight Leggings While Squatting On A Rock Formation

 The post appeared to be a fan favorite as it soon racked up more than 15,000 likes.
 Quite a few of Nata’s admirers also took the time to shower her with compliments in the comments section.

-“GORGEOUS AND GLAMEROUS QUEEN,” wrote one fan, adding a string of fire and kissing face emoji to the end of the comment.
+“GORGEOUS AND GLAMEROUS [sic] QUEEN,” wrote one fan, adding a string of fire and kissing face emoji to the end of the comment.

 “Wow always stunning,” added a different devotee.